Rail transport in Madhya Pradesh: Railway stations

-Besides these railway stations, Indore Junction, Gwalior Junction, Itarsi Junction, Satna Junction, Katni Junction, Sehore and Khajuraho railway stations are considered to be the "Adarsh Railway Station" or "Ideal" railway stations.
+Besides these railway stations, Indore, Gwalior, Itarsi, Narmadapuram, Satna, Katni, Ujjain, Sehore,Sagar and Khajuraho railway stations are considered to be the "Adarsh Railway Station" or "Ideal" railway stations.
 These ideal railway stations are provided with all the common passenger facilities.

 Some major cities in Madhya Pradesh have more than one railway stations.
-For instance, Indore, the major city and commercial capital of the state has more than 11 local railway stations such as Indore (Main), Lakshmibai Nagar, Rajendra Nagar, Lokmanya Nagar, Gwalior has 7 local stations and bhopal has 5 local railway stations.
+For instance, Indore, the major city and commercial capital of the state has more than 11 local railway stations such as Indore (Main), Lakshmibai Nagar, Rajendra Nagar, Lokmanya Nagar, Gwalior has 7 local stations while Bhopal has 5 local railway stations.